keans/gitdb/README.rst

 ``python-gitdb`` is a small Python module that allows to use a git repository as key-value-store.
 The data can be serialized by different Serializers.

+Attention!
+The integration of a remote repository is rudimental, i.e., push and pull currently only works via soft resets.

 Serializers
 -----------